brianwmorgan/encryption-decryption-app/README.md

 | **4** | Q     | R     | S     | T     | U     |
 | **5** | V     | W     | X     | Y     | Z     |

-The Polybius Square is a cipher that is achieved by arranging a typical alphabet into a grid.
-Each letter is represented through a coordinate.
-Typically, it is possible to arrange the letters however you like and read off the coordinates in whatever direction you like.

 In this example, the grid will be arranged as above and coordinates will be read by comparing the first digit to the number on the top of the table and the second digit to that on the left.
 For example, in the above table, the letter "B" would be represented by the numerical pair "21".